FAQs About Domestic Abuse

 Violation of the order is a criminal act.
 You should call the police and they should arrest him.

 His threats should be sufficient for a court to issue a restraining order.
 Once the order issues, it doesn’t matter if he owns half the house or you are still married.
 It will be a criminal act if he violates the order by breaking into the house.

-Husbands don't have the right to use physical force against adults.
-They can't hit or punch their spouse or adult children.
-Parents do have a right to use reasonable force discipline minor children.
+Husbands don’t have the right to use physical force against adults.
+They can’t hit or punch their spouse or adult children.
+Parents do have a right to use reasonable force to discipline minor children.
 What is reasonable varies based on the circumstances.
 While a parent may use reasonable force to discipline a child, what the parent thinks is reasonable may not be the same as what a judge thinks is reasonable.
 If a judge thinks that the discipline was unreasonable, a restraining order may issue.
-The safer choice is avoid using physical force to discipline a child.
+The safer choice is to avoid using physical force to discipline a child.